What happens to the profits earned by a sole trader?

 Some people who are “self-employed” are not even registered with HMRC.
 This is a serious error, because everything a sole proprietor of a business earns is not theirs to keep.

-Like every other working person who is not taxed at source via PAYE, everyone earning income over the personal tax allowance (£12,570) must pay 20% basic rate income tax (or 40% at the higher rate tax).
+Like every other working person who is not taxed at source via PAYE, everyone earning income over the personal tax allowance (£12,570) must pay 20% basic rate income tax (or 40% at the higher rate tax from £37,701–£125,140 or 45% for income above £125,140).
 Sole traders must also pay two types of NI contributions.

 But to be able to pay tax on your profits, if you are intending on becoming self-employed, you must first register with HMRC.